 Learn Your Cost of Operations

-You will want to take a good hard look at your cost of operations.
-What is it going to cost to ship the food, store the food and deliver the food?
+You will want to take a hard look at your cost of operations.
+What is it going to cost to ship, store, and deliver the food?
 You will want to factor all these overhead costs into your pricing and build in some padding.
 Things go wrong, freezers break, gas prices fluctuate, and so much is unpredictable that you will want to pad your cost of operation for the unknown.

 Liability Insurance

 For example, a product can reach room temperature and remain for longer than two hours, either by your fault unknowingly or by the customer’s fault.
-This product may become unsafe, and can the animal fed the product or the person handling the product sick.
-This could open the door for a lawsuit you aren’t prepared to handle on your own.
+This product may become unsafe, and the animal fed the product or the person handling the product is sick.
+This could open the door for a lawsuit you aren’t prepared to handle alone.
 The insurance cost will need to be factored into your base of operations cost.
-It isn’t terribly expensive and protects you and your family’s assets from the unknown.
+It isn’t expensive and protects you and your family’s assets from the unknown.

 Will You Offer Delivery or Pick-Up